timm/ethos/docs/ranges.md

 # Ranges
-Supervised discretization of numerics, based on some discrete class value.
-This is a bottom-up procedure that first divides ranges into (say) 16 bins, then repeatedly merge similar adjacent bins.

 ```py
 from lib import Thing,o,dprint
 from num import Num
 from sym import Sym
 import sys
 ```
+Supervised discretization of numerics, based on some discrete class value.
+This is a bottom-up procedure that first divides ranges into (say) 16 bins, then repeatedly merge similar adjacent bins.

+For example:

+        n = 10**4
+        lst = [[i, i > .1*n and i<.2*n or i>.7*n ]
+               for i in range(n)]
+        for x,y,z in Ranges(xy).ranges():
+          print("lo:",x,"hi:",y,"score:",z)

+Output:

+        lo:    0 hi:  624 score: 0
+        lo:  625 hi: 1874 score: 0.17
+        lo: 1875 hi: 2499 score: 0
+        lo: 2500 hi: 6874 score: 0
+        lo: 6875 hi: 9999 score: 0.73

 ## Classes
 This code uses two classes:
 - `Range` stores information about one range;